johnmcfarlane/papers/c++/error-handling.md

 "Proposed cleanup: Don’t report logic errors using exceptions", makes clear the distinction between errors and bugs.

-Applying this distinction to the contracts above:
+Applying this distinction to the contracts below:

 * A bug is the violation of a C++ API Contract or the ISO C++ Standard.
 * An error is the violation of a End User Contract.